dphiffer/ccny-javascript/README.md

 #### Course Description

-This course will provide both an introduction to programming for the web, and guide students through more creative applications of web-based projects.
+This course will provide both an introduction to programming for the web, and guide students through the process of building creative web-based projects.
 JavaScript is the de facto programming language of the web, so a lot of our time will be spent looking at how to actually write code.
-As you start to get more familiar with JavaScript during the semester, the assignments will provide more opportunities for experimentation.
+At first we're just going to be learning the basics: how to use developer tools, how to properly indent your code, strategies for debugging.
+As students become more familiar with JavaScript as the semester progresses, assignments will start to provide more opportunities for experimentation.

 #### Objectives